translation services for LEP students

 This last is so important because a localization effort is never truly “done.”
 A website is constantly evolving to meet changes in a company’s product or service line, the needs of consumers, and a shifting technology landscape.
 Website maintenance and synchronizing efforts consistently and effectively across languages is an ongoing process that requires professional and expert attention to detail.

-The complexity of this phase is multiplied by the number of languages, technology used to build the site and various elements of the website such as blogs, videos, news, forms, local maps and functionalities to name a few.
+The complexity of this phase is multiplied by the number of languages, technology used to build the site, and various elements of the website such as blogs, videos, news, forms, local maps, and functionalities, to name a few.
 Decisions made during the planning phase about the approach to follow and technology to select are best guided by analyzing the ease of maintenance and cost implications.

 As we mentioned earlier, translation is only a fraction of a localization effort.
 There are many other considerations, including the planning process, technical aspects, and understanding the solutions and technologies that are available.